google/copybara/docs/reference.md

 # core

-Core functionality for creating workflows, and basic transformations.
+Core functionality for creating migrations, and basic transformations.

 ## glob